kyma-project/btp-manager/README.md

    ```sh
    kubectl get btpoperators btpoperator
    ```
    > **NOTE:** The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
-To create a Secret, follow the instructions in [Use BTP Manager to manage SAP BTP Service Operator](./docs/user/02-10-usage.md#create-and-install-a-secret).
+To create a Secret, follow the instructions in [Use BTP Manager to Manage SAP BTP Service Operator](./docs/user/02-10-usage.md#create-and-install-a-secret).

-For more installation options, read the [Install and uninstall BTP Manager](./docs/contributor/01-10-installation.md) document.
+For more installation options, read the [Install and Uninstall BTP Manager](./docs/contributor/01-10-installation.md) document.

 ## Usage